umich-cphds/miselect/README.md

 different sets of selected predictors, making it difficult to ascertain a final active set without resorting to ad hoc combination rules.
-'mianet' presents Stacked Adaptive Elestic Net (saenet) and Grouped Adaptive LASSO (galasso) for continuous and binary outcomes, which by construction force selection of the same variables across multiply imputed data.
+'mianet' presents Stacked Adaptive Elestic Net (saenet) and Grouped Adaptive LASSO (galasso) for continuous and binary outcomes.
+They, by construction, force selection of the same variables across multiply imputed data.

 Installation